-(c) At a minimum, Institutions shall use the attached ITB/RFQ Terms and Conditions, Exhibit 3.

-(3) Request for Proposals (RFP).

-(a) For competitive procurements of goods and/or services, where cost is not the only determining factor for award, a Request for Proposal using the Standard RFP Template (See Exhibit 4) should be used.

-(b) An RFP shall specify all steps and evaluation criteria as necessary to finalize selection of the successful proposer.

-(c) A multi-step RFP process should be used when additional steps are necessary to qualify and/or demonstrate the goods and/or services proposed.

-(4) Determining Type of Solicitation.

-(a) For competitive procurement of goods, an ITB/RFQ is appropriate, and in general, a purchase order may be used to finalize the purchase.

-- (b) Except as permitted under 7.3.2.2, for competitive procurement of services, an RFP is more appropriate, and a purchase order is generally not sufficient to serve as the written contract for the services. - (c) For procurement of services which will require TBR System Office approval, the Standard RFP Format shall be used.
+- (vii) maintenance services - (c) At a minimum, Institutions shall use the attached ITB/RFQ Terms and Conditions, Exhibit 3. - (3) Request for Proposals (RFP). - (a) For competitive procurements of goods and/or services, where cost is not the only determining factor for award, a Request for Proposal using the Standard RFP Template (See Exhibit 4) should be used. - (b) An RFP shall specify all steps and evaluation criteria as necessary to finalize selection of the successful proposer. - (c) A multi-step RFP process should be used when additional steps are necessary to qualify and/or demonstrate the goods and/or services proposed. - (4) Determining Type of Solicitation. - (a) For competitive procurement of goods, an ITB/RFQ is appropriate, and in general, a purchase order may be used to finalize the purchase. - (b) Except as permitted under Section VI.A.3.(2)(b), for competitive procurement of services, an RFP is more appropriate, and a purchase order is generally not sufficient to serve as the written contract for the services.